GuBenf/CMEPDA_project/README.md

 # CMEPDA_project
-Assignments of the Computing Methods Course
+This repository contains the code for the simulation of a detector with GEANT4, made for the CMEPDA exam.